-- Registration: Prospective applicants need to create a profile in the OPPS before they can start applying.
-An email is sent by the OPPS to users after their registration.
-The email contains all the necessary information to log back into the system. - Length: The fields can accommodate only a limited number of characters.
-Therefore, please present your project information in a concise and clear manner and ensure that you do not go over the limit. - All the fields with red bars are compulsory. - Budget: - Please ensure that programme support costs (salary, rent, utilities, equipment etc.) are modest (see sections 5.8 of the guidelines for further details). - Please ensure the total requested in the budget by Output and the budget by Input match, and they correspond to the total requested grant amount in section 2 of the form. - Timeline: Please note that, if approved, your project will not commence until October 2021 at the earliest.
+- Single-form: Prospective applicants work on online form to apply.
+The form can be saved and accessed at a later stage until the application is submitted. - Length: The fields can accommodate only a limited number of characters.
+Therefore, please present your project information in a concise and clear manner and ensure that you do not go over the limit. - All the fields with red asterisk are compulsory. - Budget: - Please ensure that programme support costs (salary, rent, utilities, equipment etc.) are modest (see sections 5.8 of the guidelines for further details). - Please ensure the total requested in the budget by Output and the budget by Input match, and they correspond to the total requested grant amount in section 2 of the form. - Timeline: Please note that, if approved, your project will not commence until October 2022 at the earliest.
 Therefore, projects with activities that need to commence earlier than this will not be considered. - Geographic scope: Please be as specific as possible on the geographic scope of the project to give a clear idea of the project scale. - The OPPS has a saving function which allows drafting of a proposal to begin and the ability to save a project proposal to continue at a later point.
 When a project proposal is saved for the first time, an email will be sent to inform the applicant that the project proposal has yet to be submitted and will include instructions on how to log into the system to continue working on a project proposal prior to submission.
 If log in credentials are lost, UNDEF is unable to retrieve this information.

 Be careful!
 Saving your project proposal does not mean it has been submitted to UNDEF.

-A project proposal is submitted to UNDEF once the applicant clicks the "Submit" button on top of the form.
-A confirmation email will be sent by the system soon after submission of a project proposal.
+A project proposal is submitted to UNDEF once the applicant clicks the "Submit" button at the bottom of the form.
+A confirmation email will be sent by the system soon after submission of a project proposal with a PDF copy of the proposal.
 This email will contain the receipt number of the project proposal.
-Should this email not be received within 48 hours of submission, contact UNDEF at info@undefapplication.org.
+Should this email not be received within 24 hours of submission, contact UNDEF at info@undefapplication.org.